-it worked. it sounded far better than it had any right to. i sampled a few seconds of sax and processed that a few different ways. a lot of what you’re hearing that sounds like a synth or a hung-over, heavily-treated electric guitar is this, and when the real sax drops out of the mix, everything you hear for the rest of the song — that whole warbly, shoegazey coda — is nothing but the treated sample layered a few times, played a few different ways. there isn’t a second of guitar or conventional synthesizer anywhere in the song.
+I sampled a few seconds of sax and processed that a few different ways.
+A lot of what you’re hearing that sounds like a synth or a hung-over, heavily-treated electric guitar is this, and when the real sax drops out of the mix, everything you hear for the rest of the song — that whole warbly, shoegazey coda — is nothing but the treated sample layered a few times, played a few different ways.
+There isn’t a second of guitar or conventional synthesizer anywhere in the song.